 In the preprocessed data, only one target halo can be defined and used.
 The graphical representation is shown in figure 31.
-When selecting the graphic object with the middle mouse button (halo tool) or the left mouse button (info tool), a dialog box is shown which contains all parameters for that target (figure 31, right panel).
+When the graphic object is selected with the middle mouse button (halo tool) or the left mouse button (info tool), a dialog box containing all parameters for that target appears (figure 31, right panel).